Speech to Afghan Citizens - Taliban Prime Minister Breaks His Silence - News

 Millions of Afghans are without income

 In mid-August, the hardline Islamist Taliban movement occupied the Afghan capital, Kabul, and seized power after the withdrawal of international NATO forces.
 Then they formed a transitional government with Mullah Muhammad Hassan Ashvand as the current prime minister.
-Since then, millions of Afghans have lost their main source of income.
+Millions of Afghans have since lost their main source of income.
 United Nations agencies warn of a humanitarian crisis in the country.

 The international community has called on the regime to form a largely representative government and to respect human and women’s rights.
 Ashund said his government was open to all and that women’s rights were respected.
 But in the current government, more than 90 percent of government officials belong to one ethnic group.
 In addition, no woman is involved.